SanjoSolutions/Auction-House-Helper/.github/ISSUE_TEMPLATE/06-bug-report-for-classic-alpha.md

 ---
 name: Bug report for an alpha on classic
-about: You're playing on classic and using an alpha version of Auctionator
+about: You're playing on classic and using an alpha version of Auction House Helper
 title: ''
 labels: tbc
 assignees: ''